 Gallery Assistance: Visitor Service Associates are posted around the museum to assist with way finding and to answer questions about the artwork.

 Amenities: Accessible restrooms and a water fountain are located on the first floor of the museum.

 Service Animals: All service animals are welcome at the Bechtler.

-Companions: Companions of individuals with disabilities are admitted for free.
+Admission: Individuals with disabilities and their campanions are admitted for free.

 Assistance for Visitors with Limited Mobility: All public areas in the Bechtler Museum of Modern Art are accessible to visitors with wheelchairs and to visitors who use mobility assistance devices.
 Complimentary wheelchairs may be requested at the admissions desk.
 Wheelchair availability is on a first-come, first-served basis.
 Elevators are located on all floors of the museum.
 Accessible restrooms and a water fountain are located on the first floor.

 Visitors with Intellectual, Developmental, and Other Disabilities: Specially designed tours are available upon request.
 Tours and creative programming are also offered for adults with intellectual, developmental, and other disabilities through our Creative Access program in partnership with InReach.

 email@example.com for assistance.
 Specially tailored tours are available upon request.